 When you leave our office, you’ll be ready to move on to the next step: Surgery prep.

 We provide detailed pre-surgery instructions.
-Information includes details about topics such as fasting before surgery, adjusting medication, and arranging transportation home.
+Information includes details about topics such as fasting before surgery, adjusting medication, and arranging transportation home with a friend or family member.
+Following these guidelines helps to ensure you have a successful cataract surgery.

 Surgery Day

-Ultimately, using this specialized approach improves both surgery safety and patient outcomes.
+Ultimately, using this specialized approach improves both surgery safety and patient outcome, and ensures the cloudy lens is removed and the artificial lens is inserted successfully.
 Recovery may also be faster because it’s a less invasive approach than traditional cataract surgery.

 After the surgery, we provide protective eyewear and recovery instructions.
 Follow these directions closely to have a smooth recovery.
-For example, use eye drops on schedule and avoid strenuous activity at first.
+For example, use prescribed eye drops/antibiotic eye drops on schedule and avoid strenuous activity at first.
+As it’s an outpatient procedure, you will be able to go home the same day.

-Some blurry vision and mild discomfort are normal, and usually short-lived.
-Dr. Johnson schedules follow-up appointments to monitor your progress and ensure a smooth recovery.
+Some blurry vision and mild discomfort are normal and usually short-lived.
+Dr. Johnson schedules follow-up appointments to monitor your progress, check the lens implant, and ensure a smooth recovery.
+After treating cataracts, you may not need to wear glasses or contact lenses any longer.

 Cataract Surgery Consultation in Wilmington